 What Does the Quran Say About Women, Really?

-By exploring the Quranic verses directly, we gain a clear understanding of how Islam values and respects women.
+By exploring the Quranic verses directly, we gain a clear understanding of What the Koran really says about women.

 Women’s Equality in the Quran